Headwaters of the South Fork Kern River

 The South Fork of the Kern River rises southeast of Cirque Peak on the east side of a high mountain ridge separating it from Golden Trout Creek.
 For the initial six to seven miles it flows southwest until it enters Tunnel Meadow.
 At the est end of Tunnel Meadow, the South Fork flows in a sharp southeast direction.

-As seen in the above picture (taken late September), the flows of the upper South Fork Kern are somewhat smaller than Golden Trout Creek.
+As seen in the above picture (taken late August), the flows of the upper South Fork Kern are similar to Golden Trout Creek.
 Further downstream of Tunnel Meadow it picks up additional flow from other creeks such as Mulky Creek.
 The trail from Tunnel Meadow Station heading west to Bullfrog Meadow follows the South Fork of the Kern for much of it's length.
 Here the South Fork meanders through a long, flat and sandy meadow largely "fenced" in by dense willows growing along its course.
 At the east end of the meadow, the South Fork (as well as the trail) head north up a narrow canyon.
 The river cascades over boulders and the ocassion pool forms.

 A Refugee for California Golden Trout